 - A copy of the slides will be made available after the course, along with further materials

 Since 1st September 2020 it has been a statutory requirement that all secondary schools build on primary-level Relationship education and deliver ‘Relationships and Sex Education’ (SRE) in England.
-Health Education is also compulsory in all state-funded schools.
+Independent schools have long been expected to teach PSHE and Health Education is also compulsory in all state-funded schools.

 - But what does this statutory duty require a school to cover and how should schools prepare these changes?

-- What are schools required to include in a sex education programme?
+- What are schools required to include in a relationships and sex education programme?